Medical-Event-Data-Standard/meds_etl/README.md

 In order to run the MIMIC-IV ETL, simply run the following command:

-`meds_etl_mimic mimiciv mimiciv_meds` where mimiciv is a download of MIMIC-IV and mimiciv-esds will be the destination path for the dataset.
+`meds_etl_mimic mimiciv mimiciv_meds` where mimiciv is a download of MIMIC-IV and mimiciv_meds will be the destination path for the dataset.

 ## OMOP